 I have been focusing thus far on the areas of the economy where improvement is evident.
-There are other areas in which we still face major economic challenges.
-In commercial real estate, construction is falling, vacancy rates are rising, and falling property prices are eroding owners' equity positions.
+There are other areas in which we still face major economic challenges, however.
+In commercial real estate, construction is falling, vacancy rates are rising and falling property prices are eroding owners' equity positions.
 Holders of commercial-mortgage-backed securities have already taken sizeable losses, with more on the horizon as numerous projects are scheduled for refinancing.
 And some community banks have lent heavily to commercial real estate developers and are now facing rising delinquencies and losses.
 No one expects a quick reversal of these negative trends, and as a result, business investment in nonresidential structures is likely to be a sizable drag on U.S. growth in the near term.

 More worrisome is the labor market.
-The number of people employed fell for 23 straight months through November.
-The unemployment rate more than doubled, to a 10.0 percent rate in November.
-Wages are under pressure; average hourly earnings in November were up only 2.2 percent over the previous November, about half the rate of increase we saw in mid-2007.
-Going forward, as overall economic activity continues to improve, employment will return to an upward trajectory.
-Indeed, we have seen a few initial signs of improving labor demand, such as an increase in the average workweek in November.
+The number of people employed fell in 23 out of the last 24 months.
+The unemployment rate more than doubled, to a 10.0 percent rate in December.
+Wages are under pressure; average hourly earnings in the U.S. in December were up only 2.2 percent over the previous December, about half the rate of increase we saw in mid-2007.
+In the next few months, as overall economic activity continues to improve, employment is likely to return to an upward trajectory.
+Indeed, we have seen a few initial signs of improving labor demand, such as an increase in the average workweek since October.
 Even the more optimistic forecasters, though, do not expect a rapid improvement in national labor market conditions, and we will need to carefully monitor employment and earnings for an extended period.
-I should note that this section of my remarks was written before this morning's employment report was released.